stackav-oss/conch/docs/conch/structure.md

 ## Reference

-This directory contains reference implementations of the operations supported by conch.
+This directory contains reference implementations of the operations supported by Conch.
 Similar to the `kernels/` and `ops/` directory, there is a subdirectory structure for categories of operations.
 The reference implementations **must** be written in pure PyTorch.
 If there is an implementation from another library (e.g. vLLM), its use should be gated by an environment variable toggle (e.g. `CONCH_ENABLE_VLLM`).